hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-migration.md

 }
 ```

-This indicates that the user should be able to perform any wallet interaction with the `JWT` and `apikey` interchangeably.
+This response indicates that the user should be able to perform any wallet interaction with the `JWT` and `apikey` interchangeably.